sarimanokstudios/SS_Project/FULL_BUILD_DOCUMENTATION (1).md

-# FULL BUILD by GEMINI
+# FULL BUILD of Sarimanok Studios Photo Booth App
 Absolutely.
 This is the most exciting step.
 Let's build it.

 Given the complexity, we will construct this in a series of guided, code-heavy parts.
 Trying to do it all in one go would be overwhelming.
 We will build a **fully functional prototype** that demonstrates every core mechanic of your vision.